 What is risk management?

-Risk management is the process of predicting, assessing, logging, and navigating potential and active risks that could affect your product’s financial or physical well being.
+Risk management is the process of predicting, assessing, logging, planning for, and navigating potential and active risks that could affect your product’s financial or physical well being.
 Risk management assessment surveys everything from monetary risks, legal risks, product safety risks, economic uncertainty, accidents or disasters, and more.
-Compliant risk management can protect your from being blindsided by an event or disaster.
+Compliant risk management can protect you from being blindsided by an event or disaster.

 What are the types of risk management?